olifrost/olifrost.github.io/about.md

 ---
 ![Oli Frost](/img/olifrost.jpg)

-Oli Frost is a business magnate, visionary, and serial founder.
+Oli Frost is a business magnate, visionary, and professional recorder player.

 Some say this is a lie and he is actually "some kind of satirist".